Code-Institute-Submissions/MS1-Portfolio-4/README.md

 The idea of this project was to create a website of an industrial Designer based on Milan.
 The site shows the designer's portfolio along with information about him, and a contact form.

+## Ux

 -   ### User stories

     -   #### First Time Visitor

         1. As a First Time Visitor, I want to understand this is a portfolio of an industrial designer.
     	2. I want to easily navigate through the website and find information about the designer and showcase of his work.

 	-   #### Returning Visitor
-	  1. As a returning visitor I would like to find a way of contacting him if I’m interested in working with him.
+	     As a returning visitor I would like to find a way of contacting him if I’m interested in working with him.

     -   #### Frequent Visitor
-	 1. As a frequent visitor I would like to follow him on social networks.
+	     As a frequent visitor I would like to follow him on social networks.

     -   ### Design
     -   The Design was minimalistic, small letters and grey colours, this was done with the idea of making the images stand out from the background.

     -   #### Typography
         -   The poppins font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

     -   #### Imagery